MoltenTears/Collectors_v1/README.txt

 Week 12:
 ---
+FEATURE: added SFX for player feedback and background music for Title and first City.
+---
+BUG: Difficulty settings not working.
+FIX: moved settings to GameManager and added a support singleton.
+---
+FEATURE: added pause screen
+---
+BUG: Despatch Collector button unclear when collector at gate but not yet assigned.
+FIX: Added text on button to inidcate that a Collector needed to be despatched before the button could be pressed again.
+---
+FEATURE: added "stink lines" depending on how much waste was awaiting collection at a house.
+---
+BUG: Collector would occasionally get "lost" and start spinning in circles.
+FIX: method implemented to catch "lost Collector" and send them to the Waste Centre or Collector Depot depending on garbage in the
+Collector.
+---
 BUG: Collectors often stat collecting in packs due to the broad application of finding a house with garbage to collect.
 FEATURE: split the city up into "zones" so that a Collector can be assigned to a Zone, only collect in that zone, and drop waste